Pertamina, Indonesia’s State Energy Company, to Produce Bioethanol and Green Hydrogen

 Furthermore, Pertamina announced last year its intention to conduct a hydrogen production trial in 2023 at a geothermal plant located in Ulubelu on Sumatra island.
 The goal is to generate 100 kg (220 lb) of hydrogen daily.
 Indonesia possesses substantial geothermal potential, estimated at around 27 gigawatts, with less than 10% of it currently utilized for electricity generation.

 “We have an ambitious target to double or triple the capacity in five to seven years.
-Not just for electricity, but geothermal (energy) will also be harnessed to produce green hydrogen,” Widyawati emphasized, underlining the company's commitment to expanding their renewable energy portfolio.
+Not just for electricity, but geothermal (energy) will also be harnessed to produce ,” Widyawati emphasized, underlining the company's commitment to expanding their renewable energy portfolio.
 Pertamina has already begun the production of green hydrogen, leveraging its access to abundant geothermal resources.

 See also: Indonesia Seeks $700 Million Investment for Solar Panel Project to Reduce Carbon Emissions